“My wish is to teach the Alexander Technique with enthusiasm, empathy, humor and commitment!”

 - Nederlandse fluit academie (NeFLAC)

 I am a certified teacher registered with STAT and NeVLAT.
 I studied at the Alexander Technique Centre Amsterdam for three years, graduating in December 2002.
 My teachers were Paul Versteeg and Tessa Marwick.
 Since then I have been a member of the teaching staff at ATCA, teaching hands-on to new Alexander Technique trainees.
 I am always eager to learn more and I have had private lessons with Missy Vineyard and John Nicholls.
+I followed extra training on pregnancy and childbirth with Ilana Machover.
 I’ve also attended international congresses on the Alexander Technique.
 I have a full-time private practice in Amsterdam IJburg.

 Would you like to hear me play Debussy sonata?
 Click here